KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 Interactions:

 -  **Check For New Releases Push Button**: Checks for new releases on HDRLabs repository.
--  **Check For New Releases On Startup Check Box**: sIBL_GUI will check for new releases on startup.
+-  **Check For New Releases On Startup Check Box**: *sIBL_GUI* will check for new releases on startup.
--  **Ignore Non Existing Templates Check Box**: sIBL_GUI will ignore non existing Template when checking for new releases, meaning that if a Template for a new 3d package is available, it will be ignored.
+-  **Ignore Non Existing Templates Check Box**: *sIBL_GUI* will ignore non existing Template when checking for new releases, meaning that if a Template for a new 3d package is available, it will be ignored.

+.. _addons.preview:

 _`Preview` (addons.preview)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^